Was It Me, or Was It Him? an Interview With Mark Twain

 A Press Interview.

 A press interview was being held in Samuel L Clemens' (Mark Twain's) home.
 Seeking information, the interviewer asked the following questions.
-(This is an example of Twain's famous sense of humor and wit.)
+Twain's replies are a wonderful example of his famous sense of humor and wit, and probably also contained more than a pinch of sarcasm aimed at the press as well.

 Q. Who is this a picture of on the wall?
 Isn't that a brother of yours?